 Dr. Scott Angle is the University of Florida’s senior vice president for agriculture and natural resources and leader of UF’s Institute of Food and Agricultural Sciences (UF/IFAS).
 He leads the College of Agricultural and Life Sciences, UF/IFAS Research, and the Florida Cooperative Extension Service, which runs 4-H.

 Before coming to UF, Dr. Angle was an ex-oficio member of the National 4-H Council Board of Trustees.
-Before he came to Florida, he was named an honorary counselor for the Rock Eagle 4-H Center in recognition of his support for summer camp.
+The Georgia 4-H program named him an honorary counselor for the Rock Eagle 4-H Center in recognition of his support for summer camp.
 He was also recognized by the Georgia Master 4-H Club as an Honorary Master 4-H Member.

 Dr. Angle has been working on behalf of 4-Hers to get funding for the camp facilities he believes Florida 4-H youth deserve.
 He has visited all three Florida 4-H camps and all 67 county Extension offices during his time at the University of Florida.